 In 2020 IMCA released M 252 Rev 01 Guidance on position reference systems and sensors.
-IMCA M 252 offers the following tabulation of Laser position reference system mapped against operational considerations.
+IMCA M 252 offers the following tabulation of Laser position referce system mapped against operational considerations.

-Reference System Subject Operational Considerations Laser Target Less System With no targets to deploy the system is ready for immediate use when entering the work area.
+Subject Operational Considerations Target Less System With no targets to deploy the system is ready for immediate use when entering the work area.
 The system relies on structures that provide a changing profile therefore reliance may not be possible given high straight sided assets.
 Ensure that the system has the correct size set for the vessel and correct offsets.
 Returns inside the envelope of the vessel are ignored by the tracking algorithm.
+Keelson Clarification The system is relatively new to the industry, and we need to get real operational case studies to evaluate the effectiveness in real world operations.